Old poster

 Structural Analysis

 The Status Quo at 1 minutes (1% through the runtime) establishes Guy and Prisca Cappa arrive at a luxury tropical resort with their children Trent and Maddox.
 The family appears happy on the surface, but tension simmers beneath—their marriage is strained, and Prisca has a secret medical condition..
-Significantly, this early placement immediately immerses viewers in the story world.
+Notably, this early placement immediately immerses viewers in the story world.

 The inciting incident occurs at 14 minutes when The families are escorted to a remote, secluded beach surrounded by massive rock formations.
 They find a dead body on the beach, and when they try to leave, they experience violent blackouts whenever they approach the exit.
 They are trapped..
 At 13% through the film, this Disruption is delayed, allowing extended setup of the story world.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 27 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This indicates the protagonist's commitment to The group collectively accepts they cannot leave the beach and must find a way to survive and understand what's happening to them.
+This illustrates the protagonist's commitment to The group collectively accepts they cannot leave the beach and must find a way to survive and understand what's happening to them.
 Guy takes a leadership role in trying to organize the group's efforts to understand the phenomenon., moving from reaction to action.

 At 54 minutes, the Midpoint arrives at 50% of the runtime—precisely centered, creating perfect narrative symmetry.
-Of particular interest, this crucial beat Trent discovers a notebook revealing coded messages that previous victims tried to leave behind.
+Significantly, this crucial beat Trent discovers a notebook revealing coded messages that previous victims tried to leave behind.
 This is a false victory—they believe they might understand what's happening, but the revelation raises stakes: others have died here before, and no one has escaped., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 81 minutes (75% through) represents the emotional nadir.
 Here, Guy and Prisca, now in their 80s-90s physically, die on the beach holding hands.
 Their children watch helplessly.
-This is the literal "whiff of death"—the parents are gone, and Trent and Maddox are now middle-aged adults who have lived their entire lives in a single day., illustrates the protagonist at their lowest point.
+This is the literal "whiff of death"—the parents are gone, and Trent and Maddox are now middle-aged adults who have lived their entire lives in a single day., shows the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 86 minutes initiates the final act resolution at 80% of the runtime.
 Trent remembers his childhood code-making and deciphers the notebook message: "My uncle doesn't like the coral."
 He realizes coral doesn't experience the time distortion.
 They theorize that swimming underwater through the coral reef might allow them to escape the magnetic field causing the rapid aging., demonstrating the transformation achieved throughout the journey.